MdGolam-Kibria/SocialMediaChatApplication/README.md

 - convert profile image Base 64 and add/update profile picture.
 - implement seen delivered and send time.
 - delete message.
+- show relatime user typing or not
+- implement active or not.
 - update profile  features using UI.<br/>